Standard C++ Modules

 └---------------------------------------┘

-It would be very unfortunate if we end up with worse performance after using modules.
-The main concern is that when we compile a source file, the compiler needs to see the function body of imported module units so that it can perform IPO (InterProcedural Optimization, primarily inlining in practice) to optimize functions in current source file with the help of the information provided by the imported module units.
+It would be very unfortunate if we end up with worse performance when using modules.
+The main concern is that when a source file is compiled, the compiler needs to see the body of imported module units so that it can perform IPO (InterProcedural Optimization, primarily inlining in practice) to optimize functions in the current source file with the help of the information provided by the imported module units.
 In other words, the imported code would be processed again and again in importee units by optimizations (including IPO itself).
-The optimizations before IPO and the IPO itself are the most time-consuming part in whole compilation process.
-So from this perspective, we might not be able to get the improvements described in the theory.
-But we could still save the time for optimizations after IPO and the whole backend.
+The optimizations before IPO and IPO itself are the most time-consuming part in whole compilation process.
+So from this perspective, it might not be possible to get the compile time improvements described, but there could be time savings for optimizations after IPO and the whole backend.

-Overall, at O0 the implementations of functions defined in a module will not impact module users, but at higher optimization levels the definitions of such functions are provided to user compilations for the purposes of optimization (but definitions of these functions are still not included in the use’s object file)- this means the build speedup at higher optimization levels may be lower than expected given O0 experience, but does provide by more optimization opportunities.
+Overall, at -O0 the implementations of functions defined in a module will not impact module users, but at higher optimization levels the definitions of such functions are provided to user compilations for the purposes of optimization (but definitions of these functions are still not included in the use’s object file).
+This means the build speedup at higher optimization levels may be lower than expected given -O0 experience, but does provide more optimization opportunities.

 Interoperability with Clang Modules